Stirling number: Notation

 Abramowitz and Stegun use an uppercase $S$ and a blackletter $\mathfrak S$, respectively, for the first and second kinds of Stirling number.
 The notation of brackets and braces, in analogy to binomial coefficients, was introduced in 1935 by Jovan Karamata and promoted later by Donald Knuth, though the bracket notation conflicts with a common notation for Gaussian coefficients.
 The mathematical motivation for this type of notation, as well as additional Stirling number formulae, may be found on the page for Stirling numbers and exponential generating functions.

-Another infrequent notation is $s_1(n,k)$ and $s_2(n,k)$.
+Another, infrequent notation is $s_1(n,k)$ and $s_2(n,k)$.

 Expansions of falling and rising factorials

-Stirling numbers express coefficients in expansions of falling and rising factorials (also known as the Pochhammer symbol) as polynomials.
+Stirling numbers express coefficients in expansions of falling and rising factorials as polynomials.